GladysAssistant/v4-website/docs/dev/1_mac-linux.md

 npm test
 ```

-This will run Eslint + mocha tests.
-As it's painful to run eslint everytime, you can do:
+You can run the linter with:

 ```
-npm run test-without-lint
+npm run eslint
 ```

-If you want to run only mocha tests.

 ## Start server tests only for one service